greghaynes/BeagleDrone/README.md

 ### Linux

-I have not tested jsnyder's toolchain on OS X but it claims to work on linux as well.
+I have not tested jsnyder's toolchain on Linux but it claims to work there as well.
 On Linux I tend to use esden's summon-arm-toolchain package:

 http://github.com/esden/summon-arm-toolchain